dougbtv/docker-asterisk/high-availability/README.md

 ### Using Homer

+It's easy, but, you should go and get your feet wet.

 ## Learning more

 ### Kubernetes

 Kubernetes may be a choice as you scale up, and you're looking at dynamic scaling and scheduling.
-However, we tend to have some heavier networking requirements for VoIP, which provides a challenge.
+I think it's worthwhile to get a handle on if you're serious about a containerized cluster.
+Herein, fleet is appropriate, we can use it to get some lower level networking.

 ## Troubleshooting